xiaoguo57/dev-note/README.md

 # dev-note
-git branch: tells you the current branch
+git branch: tells you the current branch and lis all branches

 git status: tells you what file has been changed, but not commited or not pushed